tslaird/ODroid600/README.md

 3) Remove the cut stalk from the PVC T and carefully drill the marked holes ensuring as best as possible to have the two holes aligned.
 If needed, file away excess PVC debris from the drilled holes.
 Use 1/4 inch drill bit to drill holes on either side.
 4) Place the ACE adapters in each of the drilled holes so that the bottom edge aligns with the inner diameter of the PVC pipe
-4) Place the holding stalk within a T of the base
+5) Place the holding stalk within a T of the base
-5) Repeat for the 3 other test-tube holding stalks
+6) Repeat for the 3 other test-tube holding stalks
+7) Ensure that the ACE adapters are at the same height above the T adapter in each holding stalk

 ## Comparison with GENESYS 50 spectrophotometer